espanso/website/docs/matches/basics.md

 ```

-At this point, if you type `:nested` you'll see `This is a nested match appear`.
+At this point, if you type `:nested` you'll see `This is a nested match` appear.

 ## Forms